-- 1. Do not adopt the Urgency Ordinance rescinding Interim Ordinance No. 964-2021 which placed a moratorium on the approval of applications for Formula Businesses in the Inland Zoning District of Fort Bragg. - 2.
+- 1. Do not introduce by title only Ordinance No. 974-2021 rescinding Interim Ordinance No. 964-2021 which placed a moratorium on the approval of applications for Formula Businesses in the Inland Zoning District of Fort Bragg. - 2.
 Provide staff alternative direction.